boochow/ArduboyImager/README.md

 Place source code folder into ```of_v0.9.3\apps\myApps``` folder.

-Although openFrameworks is a cross-platform toolkit, I have tested only on Windows7.
+Although openFrameworks is a cross-platform toolkit, I have tested only on Windows 7 + VisualStudio 2015.